ConvertKit/convertkit-wordpress/readme.txt

 == Installation ==

-1. Upload `wp-convertkit` to the `/wp-content/plugins/` directory
+1. Upload the `convertkit` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Active the ConvertKit plugin through the 'Plugins' menu in WordPress

-3. Visit the settings page by clicking on the link under the plugin's name
+== Configuration ==

-4. Enter your ConvertKit API key, which you can find [here](https://app.convertkit.com/account/edit), and save the settings
+1. Configure the plugin by navigating to Settings > ConvertKit in the WordPress Administration Menu, entering your [API Key](https://app.convertkit.com/account_settings/advanced_settings) and defining the default forms to display on Pages, Posts and/or Custom Post Types
-5. Select your default form and save the settings
+2. (Optional) choose a specific Form to display when editing a Page, Post or Custom Post Type in the Page/Post/Custom Post Type's ConvertKit settings
-6. If you wish, choose particular forms for each post or page by visiting the edit screen and choosing the correct form
+3. (Optional) use the ConvertKit Form Shortcode or Block to insert Forms into your Page, Post or Custom Post Type content

 == Frequently asked questions ==